 Holiday Let Mortgages: Eligibility, costs & how to apply

-If you’ve ever dreamed of owning a second home in your favourite UK holiday spot, a holiday let mortgage could help achieve it.
+If you’ve ever dreamed of owning a second home in your favourite UK holiday spot, could a holiday let mortgage help you achieve it?
 We explain how holiday let mortgages work, the tax implications and how much they cost.

 Holiday Let Mortgage